aashrith-sai/Jotpsych-coding-interview/notes.md

 I am also forcing the llm to return in json format and validating the format.

 I am also validating the genre if they belong to the expected ones or return exception if not.

+PART-7

+I have implemented two maps that would be helpful for the cacheing mechanism.
+The first one stores the users preferred llm and the second one stores the respones of the user and the transcript.

+The function get_user_model_from_db_cached will check if the llm prefernce is given already or not.
+The caching mechanism for the response is implemented in the categorize_transcription itself.